tzhvh/Texo-web-stylus/README.md

 4. View the recognized LaTeX code and preview
 5. Copy the LaTeX to your clipboard

-### Comment with LaTeX
+### Compose with LaTeX

-1. Navigate to the "Comment" page
+1. Navigate to the "Compose" page
 2. Write text with inline (`$formula$`) or block (`$$formula$$`) LaTeX
 3. See real-time preview of your formatted text